realA10001986/Time-Circuits-Display/README.md

 The menu is invoked by holding the ```ENTER``` button for 2 seconds.

+> [!NOTE]
-*If the keypad menu is active at a time when the alarm, the reminder, the count-down timer or sound-on-the-hour are due, those events will be missed and no sounds are played.*
+> If the keypad menu is active at a time when the alarm, the reminder, the count-down timer or sound-on-the-hour are due, those events will be missed and no sounds are played.

 Menu navigation uses
 - ```2``` for "up" or "+",